JoseBalderas7/Capstone-Project/README.md

 Moreover, the relatively small sample size of 33 could introduce bias.
 A larger sample would provide a more comprehensive view of the population and improve the accuracy of the results.
 Additionally, the absence of demographic details is a drawback.
 Given that Bellabeat focuses on women and menstruating individuals, having such data would have enhanced the robustness of the recommendations.

+## Process

+I used two main tools for this analysis: RStudio to clean and structure the datasets, and Tableau to generate visualizations from the processed data.
+My first step was configuring RStudio by installing the required library packages for data preparation and cleaning.